-This past week, my assistant’s children spent a day at FLCC doing virtual school because of construction underway at their home.
+Thinking back about a day my assistant’s children spent with us at FLCC doing virtual school because of construction underway at their home.
 At one point during the day, I looked out from my office to see her little girl in the hall vying for her mother’s attention.
 When Mila asked what she needed, Victoria smiled and replied “nothing, I just wanted to give you a kiss”.
 My heart melted as I remembered those days when my girls were small and those moments of random love-bombs.
 Those memories from their youth still fill the chambers of my heart today.

-The first month of this year has now passed, and we are ushering in the month “designated for love”.
+The first month of this year has now passed, and now we are in the month “designated for love”.
 Acknowledging and responding to ‘touch points’ with children in our care comes fairly naturally to most people.
-Acknowledging and responding to touch points with our associates in an office setting does not.
+Acknowledging and responding to touchpoints with our associates in an office setting does not.

 In his book The 5 Love Languages, Dr. Gary Chapman outlines five distinct words that demonstrate love.
 Four of the five easily carry into the workplace, with the fifth abated by compliance and exasperated by the pandemic to not even include a handshake nowadays.
 Affirmation, acts of service, receiving gifts, and quality time are the four to focus on to elevate relationships in the workplace.
 Just as our loved ones outside of work need reassurance and acknowledgment, the people we interact with in the workplace do as well.
 Offering quality time to discuss their need for affirmation, acts of service, and expectations for workplace gratuities requires intentional ‘touch points’ for mutual understanding and agreement.